 In order to be able to start their service with the police, the German Shepherd dog has to meet some important requirements.
 In addition to a high level of protective behavior, a strong will to subordinate is required, because this is the basis for their later training.

-There are three areas: the subordination, the protection service and the tracking work.
-In the subordination, the German Shepherd learns to sit, make room, stand, crawl, bring objects and run with or without a leash on the handler and overcome obstacles.
+There are three areas: the subordination, the protection service, and the tracking work.
+In the subordination, the German Shepherd learns to sit, make room, stand, crawl, bring objects and run with or without a leash and harness on the handler and overcome obstacles.

 In the protection service, he is taught to track people, as well as defend against attacks.
 Since dogs have a high olfactory ability, they are particularly used to search for people and missing persons.